 Esophageal cancer has become one of the deadliest tumors in Asian countries due to its high mortality and low survival rate.
-Despite the complete resection of the primary tumor and multimodal treatment more than two-thirds of patients with EC experienced local recurrence or distant metastases, and even death (59).
+Despite the complete resection of the primary tumor and multimodal treatment more than two-thirds of EC patients experienced local recurrence or distant metastases, and even death[59].
 This is because EC lacks typical symptoms and specific biomarkers, and is usually diagnosed at an advanced stage.
-Since Guo (60) first discovered the differential expression profile of miRNA in EC tissues back in 2008, successive studies have confirmed that miRNA is involved in the post-transcriptional regulation of EC target genes.
-By negatively regulating the target gene to degrade its transcription product or inhibit its translation, it then affects the biological functions of EC such as proliferation, migration, invasion, and apoptosis (61,62).
-Subsequently, many studies have confirmed the diagnostic value of miRNA in digestive tract cancers (63), especially in EC, but findings are different.
-In addition, the advantage of blood over other bodily fluids depends on its easy access in a relatively non-invasive way and long-term storage.
+Since Guo[60] first discovered the differential expression profile of miRNA in EC tissues in 2008, successive studies have confirmed that miRNA is involved in the post-transcriptional regulation of EC target genes.
+By negatively regulating the target gene to degrade its transcription product or inhibit its translation, it then affects the biological functions of EC such as proliferation, migration, invasion and apoptosis[61, 62].
+Subsequently, many studies have confirmed the diagnostic value of miRNA in digestive tract cancers[63], especially in EC, but there are differences between the findings.
+In addition, the advantage of blood over other body fluids depends on its easy access in a relatively non-invasive way and long-term storage.
 Therefore, we performed this meta-analysis to systematically evaluate the diagnostic value of circulating miRNAs for EC diagnosis.

-In our meta-analysis, a total of 85 studies from 50 articles were included including 7567 patients with EC and 6005 healthy controls.
-We find that circulating miRNAs could distinguish patients with EC from healthy controls, the overall pooled sensitivity was 0.82, specificity was 0.84, and the AUC was 0.89.
-We also calculated PLR, NLR, and DOR to further test the distinguishing ability of miRNA, which can provide a more meaningful reference for clinical use.
+In our meta-analysis, 85 studies from 50 articles were included, including 7567 EC patients and 6005 healthy controls.
+We find that circulating miRNAs could distinguish EC patients from healthy controls, the overall pooled sensitivity was 0.82, specificity was 0.84, and AUC was 0.89.
+We also calculated PLR, NLR and DOR to further test the distinguishing ability of miRNA, which can provide a more meaningful reference for clinical use.
 The combined PLR was 4.9, NLR was 0.22 and DOR was 22.
-This shows that the probability of a correct diagnosis of patients with EC is 22 times higher compared to that of a false negative diagnosis in healthy controls.
-However, the PLR is < 10 and the NLR is < 0.1, which does not meet the general criteria to accept or exclude the decision (64).
-ESCC is the predominant type of EC worldwide, a total of 70 included studies evaluated the diagnostic value of miRNAs in patients with ESCC in this meta-analysis.
-The results showed that pooled sensitivity was 0.80, specificity was 0.82, and AUC was 0.88.
-The miRNA diagnostic accuracy obtained for ESCC was similar compared to EC.
+This shows that the probability of a correct diagnosis of EC patients is 22 times higher than that of a false negative diagnosis of the healthy controls.
+However, the PLR is less than 10 and the NLR is greater than 0.1, which does not meet the general criteria for the award or exclusion decision[64].
+ESCC is the predominant type of EC worldwide, a total of 70 included studies evaluated the diagnostic value of miRNAs in ESCC patients in this meta-analysis.
+The results showed that the pooled sensitivity was 0.80, specificity was 0.82, and AUC was 0.88.
+The miRNA diagnostic accuracy obtained for ESCC were similar to those for EC.